Printable Page Grain Return to Menu - Page 1 2 3 5 6 9 10 11 12 13

 GENERAL COMMENTS:

-May corn closed down 3 1/2 cents and July corn was down 3 1/4 cents.
-May
+July corn closed up 5 1/2 cents and December corn was up 4 1/2 cents.
+July

 Your local weather forecast from DTN can be sent to your email every morning free through DTN Snapshot.